 About San Francisco

 The neighborhood tavern.
-At once a restaurant, a bar, a gathering place.
-The Monks Kettle is all of these, all the time, to all comers, as any tavern should be.
+At once a restaurant, a bar, a gathering place, and a bottle shop.
+The Monks Kettle is all of these, all the time, to all comers.
 A place where all are welcome, where the mission is simply to create a place people want to be.

 Opening its doors in December 2007, at the forefront of the craft beer boom sweeping the country, The Monk’s Kettle is a neighborhood tavern in San Francisco’s Mission District offering upscale pub fare and a broad and balanced craft beer list.

 The Kitchen provides a ‘from scratch’, seasonally driven menu.
-Our world-renowned beer list offers 28 drafts, 1 cask engine and around 150 in the bottle (including vintage selections from the cellar) in a wide range of styles, and specializing in local and Belgian brews.
+Our world-renowned beer list offers a highly-sought selection of Draft and Bottles (including Vintage selections from the cellar) in a wide range of styles, and specializing in local and Belgian brews.

 And our friendly and knowledgeable staff will happily guide you through the tavern’s extensive beer and food offerings.

 A place people want to be.
 Plain and simple.